What Are the Symptoms of Sepsis from UTI in Elderly People?

 Urinary tract infections (UTIs) for a young, healthy individual might not seem so dangerous, but they can progress and become life-threatening in older adults.
 UTIs are very common.
 In fact, they are among the most common infections in humans.
-According to the National Institutes of Health, around 50-60% of women will get a UTI in their lifetimes.
-While they occur much more often in women, men and young children can also experience them.
+According to the National Institutes of Health, around 50-60% of women will get a UTI in their lifetime.
+While they occur much more often in women, men, and young children can also experience them.
 In the elderly, these infections have the potential to turn deadly and lead to sepsis.
 If your older loved one has a UTI, you might wonder about the symptoms of sepsis from UTI in elderly people.

 A urinary tract infection should never be ignored, especially not in nursing homes.
 Unfortunately, nursing home negligence can lead to conditions that foster urinary tract infections.
 Furthermore, when nursing home staff members fail to administer the proper care, an untreated UTI could lead to sepsis.
 This is an egregious form of nursing home negligence that puts older adults at risk of serious health conditions or even wrongful death.
-If you suspect that nursing home negligence has led to your loved one’s UTI or sepsis, contact Lipton Law as soon as possible.
-Our Michigan nursing home abuse lawyers are here for you.
-To schedule your free consultation, please call 248-557-1688 today.

 What to Know About UTIs in Older Adults